Asymptotic enumeration of graphs by degree sequence, and the degree sequence of a random graph: Introduction

 for all $1\le d\le n-2$, where $m=dn/2$.

 A weakened version of the Binomial Approximation Conjecture was given in 1997 by McKay and Wormald~\cite{degseq1} (see \thref{conj2}) and shown to imply an explicit connection between the degree sequence of a random graph of a given density, and a sequence of independent binomial variables.
 This work opened up a completely new approach to deriving properties of the degree sequence of a random graph, by considering independent binomials.
-Many properties that were previously inaccessible, such as the distribution of the median degree, are now within reach for those densities where the conjecture holds.
+It permits easy access to all the known properties, and a large number that were previously inaccessible.
+Previously, precise results for order statistics were only known for extreme degrees, but now even the distribution of the median degree can be closely examined for those densities where the conjecture holds.